Korvus: Kingbreaker

 During a battle with Vulcan's new guard, the Phoenix fragment in his sword, and within Rachel leaves them both.

 War of Kings

-Marvel has announced that Korvus and the Starjammers will play a large role in the upcoming War of Kings storyline, which also features Vulcan, The Inhumans, Nova, and The Guardians of the Galaxy.
+Korvus and the Starjammers play a large role in the War of Kings storyline, which also features Vulcan, the Inhumans, Nova, and the Guardians of the Galaxy.

 Realm of Kings

 It is known through Ch'od that Korvus, along with Rachel, Polaris and Havok, have departed for Earth, apparently to report the incident where Korvus and Rachel lost the connection to the Phoenix Force.

 Rescue Mission

 The quartet never made it, though, as they stopped by a Shi'ar space station on the way.
-Unfortunately, the station came under attack by an alien named Friendless, one of the telepathic alien workers on board, and he triggered a civil war amongst the races that lived on the station.
+The station came under attack by an alien named Friendless, one of the telepathic alien workers on board, and he triggered a civil war amongst the races that lived on the station.
 In the chaos, Korvus was mind controlled by Friendless and the ship's gravity generators were damaged.
 As the war waged on, the station began to be pulled into the star it was orbiting.
 Rachel managed to get a message to Earth and help arrived in the form of Rogue and some X-Men.
-With Rogue's help, Rachel managed to block Friendless's mind control, freeing Korvus.
+With Rogue's help, Rachel managed to block Friend less's mind control, freeing Korvus.
 Whilst Rachel confronted Friendless mind-to-mind, Korvus could only help by watching her limp body and doing his best to protect it.
 Friendless was eventually beaten and the space station was teleported across the universe into Earth's orbit.
 Whilst most of the heroes were glad to be home, Korvus could only think that he was even further away from his.